reganface/Reddit-Wallpapers/README.md

 # Reddit-Wallpapers
 Quick node script to download top images from the past week in selected subreddits.
+Edit the download directory in wallpaper.js and then set your OS wallpaper settings to shuffle images from that same directory.
 Images that already exist locally are skipped over.

 ### Installation